Ticks: Everything You Need to Know

 After a Hike

 - After your hike, and before you go home, check yourself and your dog carefully for ticks.

 - Spray your dog down with water before you get in the car if you can.

 - Shower yourself immediately when you get home.
 Ticks take time to attach, and if you rinse your body with water and scrub with a wash cloth, unattached ticks will fall away.
 Don’t forget your scalp.

-- If you find an attached tick, remove it with tweezers.
-Pull slowly and steadily, and check to make sure you have removed the head.
-Ticks release an anaesthetic when they attach so pulling them out will not hurt your dog.
+- Using a pair of tweezers, clamp the tick as close to the head as possible.
+Pull slowly and steadily, checking to make sure that you remove the head.
+Ticks release an anesthetic when they attach so pulling it out will not hurt your dog.